Jgib-5432/Property-Tax-App/Notes.md

   - 'Sort by' Selector

-- Some estimates of tax liaiblity/ burden by tax area
+- Add the ability to take an address and display total tax rates and revenue from each tax entity relevant to that address
+  - Talk to ARCGIS and/ or Lacey

 ## Cuts